jerryblues/Cheese/README.md

 # cheese
 learn python and pytest,
-hotpot + git bash to push
+hotpot + git bash to push and pull